 The United Arab Emirates is a country which exudes the ultimate in glitz, glamour and opulence.
-Some of you maybe surprised to know it’s probably one of the main reasons I’ve swerved a visit since my last, 12 years ago to Dubai.
-Don’t get me wrong, it’s no secret I love a bit of luxe on my travels but this girl needs more of a culture hit on a holiday.
-Although still lavish, this is where Abu Dhabi is edging ahead.
-It is slowly positioning itself as the Middle East’s arts and cultural hub so I obviously had to pay a visit whilst in the area and share with you some of their cultural highs and things to do.
-It was on our three-day stopover en route to the Maldives, that we discovered an authentic insight into local Abu Dhabi culture and it’s blossoming art scene.
+May surprise you to know it’s one of the main reasons I’ve swerved a visit since my last 13 years ago to Dubai.
+Don’t get me wrong, it’s no secret I love a bit of luxe on my travels but this girl needs a culture hit on holiday too.
+Although still lavish, this is where Abu Dhabi is edging ahead, slowly positioning itself as the Middle East’s arts and cultural hub.
+On a recent stopover to the Maldives we discovered an insight into local Abu Dhabi culture and its blossoming art scene.

 Sheikh Zayed Grand Mosque

 The most iconic destination in the city – Sheikh Zayed Grand Mosque will leave you speechless.
 This modern architectural Islamic masterpiece is reminiscent of the Taj Mahal and built on a hill ensuring visibility across the city.

 It boasts the largest mosque domes in the world and the superlatives don’t end there.
 Look down as you tread the threads of the world’s largest hand loomed carpet and look up in awe at the enormous golden chandeliers.
 The grand central chandelier is an impressive 15 metres in height, embedded with a million Swarovski crystals weighing in at a whopping 12 tons.